‘ÉIRÍ’ Évoking Ireland’s Resilient female Ícons

 Special note for Schools: Anyone from a school at primary or secondary level is free to submit indivdual work.
 Howerver prizes will be awardred to their schools.
 This makes the competition is ideal for a class based project.
 Teacher and educational project designer Chris Thompson, from Story Archaeology, will be providing a wide range of interactive support materials

-Follow this link to the ‘Myths-Maths-Gender’ School support Page (ready for September)) to see what is available ,
+Follow this link to the ‘Myths-Maths-Gender’ School support Page to download the free interactive presentation, designed especially for class teachers.

 So, how do you get started